 Drinking water operators are regulated under the Certification of Drinking Water Operators and Water Quality Analysts (O. Reg.
 128/04).
 Wastewater operators are regulated under the Licensing of Sewage Works Operators Regulation (O. Reg.
 129/04).

 Ontario is a member of the Association of Boards of Certification (ABC).
 ABC is an association which provides guidance and resources to certification authorities across North America.
-Ontario’s program closely follows ABC’s Model Standards of Operator Certification.
-Ontario also follows the Canadian Water and Wastewater Operator Certification Best Practices.
+Ontario closely follows the Canadian Water and Wastewater Operator Certification Best Practices and ABC’s Model Standards of Operator Certification.

 All certification and licensing decisions are made by the Director, a ministry employee, appointed under the applicable regulations.
 Most decisions of the Director may be appealed to the Environmental Review Tribunal.